 #1 – VBA Transpose Using TRANSPOSE Formula

-Like how we use TRANSPOSE in excel similarly we can use TRANSPOSE formula in VBA too.
-We don’t have TRANSPOSE formula in VBA, so we need to use under Worksheet Function class.
+Like how we use TRANSPOSE in excel similarly, we can use the TRANSPOSE formula in VBA too.
+We don’t have a TRANSPOSE formula in VBA, so we need to use it under the Worksheet Function class.

-For an example look at the below data image.
+For example, look at the below data image.

 We will try to transpose this array of values.
 Follow the below steps to transpose the data.